4. Working with the Browser

 By default, updates and downloadable Packs are shown in the Packs label, however, it is possible to hide the Updates and Available Packs sections.
 To do so, use the Show Downloadable Packs toggle in the Library Settings.

-To enable Cloud functionality, open Live’s Settings, go to the Library tab, and switch the Show Cloud option to On.
+To enable Cloud functionality in Live, open Settings, go to the Library tab, and switch the Show Cloud option to On.

-Please note that factory and imported samples for transferred Sets are stored in Live’s User Library, which must be set and accessible whenever using Cloud.
-If you open a transferred Set and see that samples are missing, check whether your User Library is set to a custom location, such as an external hard drive.
-To find the samples again, make sure any custom location for the User Library is accessible.
-We also suggest using Live’s Collect All and Save command, available from the File menu, when saving transferred Sets, which will gather all of the Set’s external files into a single Project folder.
+Note that all factory and imported samples used in synced Sets are stored in the User Library, which must be set and accessible when opening those Sets in Live.
+If you open a synced Set and see that samples are missing, check whether your User Library is set to a custom location, such as an external hard drive.
+To relink the samples, make sure the custom User Library location is connected and accessible.

 You can develop songs continuously between Push and Live: any Set you make in Standalone Mode on Push can be opened on or transferred to your computer.
 You can also transfer Sets back to Push to continue your work away from your studio, as long as you use native devices, freeze any tracks containing plug-ins, and collect all of your samples into the Project folder.